ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-structure-ballerina-code.md

 * A Ballerina program residing in a single source code file should have a `.bal` extension and an entry point (i.e., either a main method or a service).
 * A Ballerina *program* is a compiled and linked binary.
-* A *module* is a directory that contains Ballerina source code files.
+* A *module* is a directory, which contains Ballerina source code files.
 * A *repository* is a versioned collection of compiled or source code *modules*.
 * A *project* atomically manages a collection of *modules*.

 ## Programs
 A *program* is a runtime executable ending with a `.jar` extension.
-A *program* is the transitive closure of one Ballerina module without including `ballerina/*` modules, since those are dynamically linked within Ballerina's runtime engine during execution.
+A *program* is the transitive closure of one Ballerina module without including `ballerina/*` modules since those are dynamically linked within Ballerina's runtime engine during execution.
 A *module*, which is a *program* compiles into a file with a `.jar` extension.
-Otherwise, it is treated as a to-be-linked library that ends with a `.balo` extension.
+Otherwise, it is treated as a to-be-linked library, which ends with a `.balo` extension.

 To generate an executable `.jar` file, the program's module must contain either a `main()` function (a process entry point) or a `service` (a network-accessible API).